tads-working-group/tads3-mode/README.md

 - syntax highlighting for substitutions inside strings (only inside the strings, too, using Emacs' anchored highlighters) and are a different font (italic sans serif)
-- syntax higlighting for class names (just based on whether it's an identifier that starts with an uppercase letter)
+- syntax highlighting for class names (just based on whether it's an identifier that starts with an uppercase letter)
 - syntax highlighting for numbers
 - Some updates to make it compatible with versions of Emacs since v24 (it was erroring out)
 - Clearer specification of what something is in the imenu list of objects, functions, modifications, etc.
+- Updated code for modern Emacs Lisp
+- An in-edtior build system that lets you compile the project the current file belongs to, even if the project root is in a parent directory, with a single key combination, and puts the output of the compiler in a split window where you can click on errors to jump to them in your code.

 ## Roadmap

 ### To finish v1.4
-- [ ] Compilation, Error-checking and jump-to-error
+- [x] Compilation, Error-checking and jump-to-error
 - [ ] Add source file to t3m
 - [ ] Running the game in editor and refreshing it on build
 - [ ] Running test scripts